w3c-ccg/http-signatures/CONTRIBUTING.md

   be able to ignore any signature header safely.

 - The specification should avoid wherever possible any aspects requiring negotiation or agreement between parties.
-Out-of-band specification should be relied upon unless critical to security or functionality.
+Out-of-band specification of permissible parameters, keys etc should be relied upon unless critical to security or functionality.

 - This specification must not apply new interpretations to existing concepts and terms